drupol/not-a-number.io/content/posts/dev/2021-07-13-functional-programming-and-php-8.md

 PHP 8.1 is around the corner and I guess that the future of PHP has bright days, especially if more functional programming features is going to added!

+More functional programming in PHP means a stricter typed code, a bump into reusability, lesser code to write, using better concepts, paradigms and design patterns.

 ## Conclusion